 The easiest way to get going with your new database is to use our Zeppelin Notebook interface, with which you can quickly run queries and generate different visualizations of your results, all without writing any code.
 We’ve provided a number of useful Zeppelin tutorials, including one that walks you through setting up a schema, creating tables, loading data, and then running queries.

-Note that your data must be in an AWS S3 bucket before you can import it into your Splice Machine database:
+Note that your data must be in Azure storage or an AWS S3 bucket before you can import it into your Splice Machine database:

-- Once you’ve got your data in a bucket, you can follow our Ingestion Best Practices topic to load that data into Splice Machine.
+- Once you’ve got your data uploaded, you can follow our Ingestion Best Practices topic to load that data into Splice Machine.